nlpsandbox/location-annotator-example/README.md

 ## Development

-This section describes how to develop your own NLP Sandbox physical address annotator in Python-Flask and other programming languages-frameworks.
-This example tool is also available in Java in the GitHub repository [nlpsandbox/physical-address-annotator-example-java].
+This section describes how to develop your own NLP Sandbox location annotator in Python-Flask and other programming languages-frameworks.
+This example tool is also available in Java in the GitHub repository [nlpsandbox/location-annotator-example-java].

 ### Development requirements